as283-ua/yappa/docs/Chat.md

 Admins that aren't the original creator of the group may only accept or reject entry requests.
 They do not have the power to add or remove admins.

 TODO: how to manage without saving the user admin in the database.
 How to add/remove more admins

+## Messaging
+Group metadata is not saved in the database, meaning we do not know which users are part of a group.
+We do, however, need to know at runtime which users are connected to a group.

+Users locally know which groups they are part of, so when connecting to the server, apart from the certificate and requesting inbox messages, it will also send a list of groups that it wants to receive messages from while connected.
+The server will have a map of [group]&rarr;[users], to keep to track of which users to broadcast group messages to (as well as [user]&rarr;[groups] to remove users from groups when they disconnect).

+To prevent users from sending a list and connecting to groups they haven't officially joined, groups have passwords generated during the creation of the group that need to be provided at the time of connection to validate that the user is actually a part of the group.

+The password will be saved with the group in the database hashed/PBKDF'd (?) using Argon2.